Geelong–Ballarat railway line: History

 After the railway from Melbourne to Geelong was opened in 1857, agitation soon started in Ballarat for a railway link to serve the rapidly growing gold mining area.

 The prospectus for the £1,000,000 "Geelong, Ballaarat and North Western Railway Company" (the alternative spelling "Ballaarat" persisted until the early 1990s) was advertised in January 1854 The promoters of the railway were many of the same who had launched the Geelong and Melbourne Railway Company two years before.
 Francis Bell was appointed as the engineer.
 He surveyed and designed the line, and lithographed plans were made available with the prospectus.

 However, private railway companies formed in Victoria at the time found it difficult to raise the necessary capital locally or in London, so the Victorian colonial government took over the construction of trunk railway lines to Ballarat and Bendigo.
 The engineer-in-chief of the Victorian Railways, George Darbyshire, made use of Bell's plans during construction.

 Construction work on the Geelong – Ballarat railway began in 1858 under the supervision of the Victorian Railways engineer Robert Watson, and the official opening occurred on 10 April 1862.
 The line was built to a high standard, with double track provided throughout, bluestone station buildings at all of the initial stations, a number of bluestone bridges for roads that crossed the line, and the substantial 1450 ft Moorabool Viaduct over the river of the same name.
 The line remained the only rail route from Ballarat to Melbourne until 1889, when the Melbourne to Ballarat line opened.

+The Geelong–Ballarat railway line took nearly four years to complete, employing up to 3,000 men and costing approximately £1.5 million.
+The line officially opened in 1862, with the first train running on the 10th of April.
+Trains took about four and a half hours to reach Geelong from Ballarat, travelling at a maximum speed of 15 mph and having to overcome several difficulties, including sometimes failing an uphill grade or running out of firewood for fuel.
+The return journey, however, was achieved in two hours and forty minutes.